Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Residual-PAC Privacy

-To address this limitation, we present novel automatic privatization approaches for Residual-PAC privacy, which we term \textit{Stackelberg Automatic Residual-PAC Privatization (SR-PAC)}.
-Our approach is based on a Stackelberg game-theoretic characterization of the conditional-entropy-constrained optimization (\ref{eq:general_OPT_RPAC}).
-We show that SR-PAC satisfies the Residual-PAC privacy guarantee and prove that it achieves optimal perturbation without a waste of the privacy budget.
-Consequently, when $\mathbb{E}_{Q,\mathcal{M}, \mathcal{D}}[\mathcal{K}(B;\mathcal{M})] = \mathbb{E}_{Q}\bigl[\|B\|_2^2\bigr]$, algorithms implementing SR-PAC can achieve superior utility performance compared to the automatic PAC privatization algorithms described in Section \ref{sec:PAC_Orignal_Algs}, given the same mutual-information privacy budget.
+To address this limitation, we present a novel automatic privatization algorithm for R-PAC privacy, termed \textit{Stackelberg Residual-PAC (SR-PAC)}.
+Our approach is based on a Stackelberg game-theoretic characterization of the optimization (\ref{eq:general_OPT_RPAC}).
+We show that SR-PAC achieves optimal perturbation without wasting privacy budget.
+Consequently, when $\mathbb{E}_{Q,\mathcal{M}, \mathcal{D}}[\mathcal{K}(B;\mathcal{M})] = \mathbb{E}_{Q}[\|B\|_2^2]$, SR-PAC can achieve superior utility performance compared to Auto-PAC and Efficient-PAC (Appendix~\ref*{app:efficient_pac} in \cite{zhang2025breaking}) for the same mutual information privacy budget.